 Why should you always do article research?

-When you have more information at your disposal, you have a clearer picture on what you are writing and talking about.
+When you have more information at your disposal, you have a clearer picture of what you are writing and talking about.
 Higher quality content for your website means higher traffic, higher share-ability, and higher user experience.
-This distinguishes your website as a website of high quality, search engines also pick that up, and in return more people will be linking to you.
+This distinguishes your website as a website of high quality, search engines also pick that up, and in return, more people will be linking to you.

 When I conduct article research my articles tend to be longer and of higher quality.
 This article was supposed to be just an article, but turns out I’ll be writing the whole series on 3 step process that I’ve included here.
 Because when I map it out, I’ll be able to follow it consistently.

 Great inspiration for this segment of the article came from Beth Hyden from Copyblogger media, in one of her articles where she talks exactly about content research

 in a two blog posts series.
 Aside from my series, I believe this is also going to be an awesome read.